mikechamberlain/dom-element-watcher/README.md

 A super simple library that watches for changes to the DOM.
 Give it a CSS selector, and it will call you back whenever a matching element becomes available in the DOM.
-Uses a [MutationObserver](https://developer.mozilla.org/en/docs/Web/API/MutationObserver) to listen for new elements.
+Uses a [MutationObserver](https://developer.mozilla.org/en/docs/Web/API/MutationObserver) to watch for new elements.

 Tested natively in Chrome, Firefox, Safari, Edge and IE11.
 Polyfilled version available for IE9-10.